RaresAil/pico-w-template/README.md

 The current features of this template.
 For the defaults of the features check the `Config` section

+- Auto close connection if client didn't sent any request in a specific amount of time
 - Set a specific number of simultaneous clients.
 - Max packet size in bytes.
 - Set TCP port.
 - Set the Wifi SSID and Password at compile time
 - JSON format for packet's data
+- AES 256 CTR encryption
+- PING system
+- RTC

 The `server.cpp` could stay untouched, for parsing the data you can just check `handler.cpp`, after the request is processed the data is sent to the handler along with the client from which you can respond back.